patweatharva/Python-implementaion-of-Astar-and-dijkstras-algorithm-on-turtlebot-in-ROS-/README.md

 # TurtleBot3 Workspace

 This workspace has been tested with ROS Noetic.
 And may work for ROS Melodic and ROS Kinetic.
-This directory contains all the code used for A Star based Path Planning.
+This directory contains all the code used for A Star based Path Planning with priority queue implementation.

 ## Dependencies